chharvey/counterpoint/docs/spec/notation.md

 > In an algorithm, a step that reads «*Let* \`x\` be the value of \`X\`.» means to say «If \`X\` is a completion structure, then let \`x\` be \`X.value\`; otherwise let \`x\` be \`X\`.»

-Algorithm variables and values are delimited with \`back-ticks\` as illustrated above.
+Algorithm variables, values, and identifiers are delimited with \`back-ticks\` as illustrated above.

 Snippets of program code (be it a Solid program or another kind of program such as a context-free grammar) are written in `monospace font`.